jay76-a11y/AI_engineer_knowledgeTest/readme.md

 when running this, the app will be initiated and will automatically pick the data inside the database in postgreSQL

 ### [GET] face
-this function will pull all of the registered face on the database
+this function will pull all of the registered face on the database as shown in this example
 ```
 Invoke-RestMethod -Uri "http://127.0.0.1:8000/api/face" -Method Get -ContentType "application/json"
 ```